 Fremont Avenue at Grant Road

 Attractions include three lighted tennis courts, playground, picnic tables, barbecue pits and large grass area.
-The 1.1–acre-park includes the “ Sun and Moon” sculpture and public restrooms.
+The 2.5–acre park includes public restrooms.
 Access to parking is off Fremont Ave.

 707 Fremont Avenue

 Located adjacent to Montclaire School, the 1.1-acre park has two tennis courts, picnic tables, barbecue pits and a preschool play area.
-The adjacent school property has a large grass area for softball or soccer and a par course fitness trail.
+(The adjacent school property – a separate entity from Los Altos Recreation & Community Services Department - has a large grass area for softball or soccer and a par course fitness trail.)

 482 University Avenue